kailynholty/IDXExchange-DA43-2026/README.md

 Listings before Residential filter: XXX,XXX
 Listings after Residential filter: XXX,XXX
 ```
-## Week 2
+## Weeks 2 and 3
 Filter data for only relevant residential property records by analyzing missing column values and review key numeric fields for statistical relevance.
+Enriches dataset by merging FRED, the national 30-year fixed mortgage rate, with the combined sold and listings datasets.
 ### Running the Script

 ### Key Findings